Eager to build infrastructure, Biden plans to tax business - WTMJ

 WASHINGTON (AP) — President Joe Biden wants $2 trillion to reengineer America’s infrastructure and expects the nation’s corporations to pay for it.

-The president travels to Pittsburgh on Wednesday to unveil what would be a hard-hatted transformation of the U.S. economy as grand in scale as the New Deal or Great Society programs that shaped the 20th century.
+The president was traveling to Pittsburgh on Wednesday to unveil what would be a hard-hatted transformation of the U.S. economy as grand in scale as the New Deal or Great Society programs that shaped the 20th century.

 White House press secretary Jen Psaki said the plan is “about making an investment in America — not just modernizing our roads or railways or bridges but building an infrastructure of the future.”

-Biden’s choice of Pittsburgh for unveiling the plan carries important economic and political resonance.
+Biden’s choice of Pittsburgh for unveiling the plan carried important economic and political resonance.
 He not only won Pittsburgh and its surrounding county to help secure the presidency, but he launched his campaign there in 2019.
-The city famed for steel mills that powered America’s industrial rise has steadily pivoted toward technology and health care, drawing in college graduates from western Pennsylvania in a sign of how economies can change.
+The city famed for steel mills that powered America’s industrial rise has steadily pivoted toward technology and health care, drawing in college graduates in a sign of how economies can change.

 The White House says the largest chunk of the proposal includes $621 billion for roads, bridges, public transit, electric vehicle charging stations and other transportation infrastructure.
 The spending would push the country away from internal combustion engines that the auto industry views as an increasingly antiquated technology.

-The new construction could keep the economy running hot, coming on the heels of Biden’s $1.9 trillion coronavirus relief package — economists already estimate it could push growth above 6% this year.
+The new construction could keep the economy running hot, coming on the heels of Biden’s $1.9 trillion coronavirus relief package.
+Economisrs already estimate it could push growth above 6% this year.

 Separately, Biden will propose in the coming weeks a series of soft infrastructure investments in child care, family tax credits and other domestic programs, another expenditure of roughly $2 trillion to be paid for by tax hikes on wealthy individuals and families, according to people familiar with the proposal.